 Why it's better: Using icons here would have meant finding symbols for every sort option which isn't feasible to maintain across all card components in the platform.
 Pills reduce design debt while keeping the system consistent.

-View the Support Center Documentation I made for the card below.
+Below is a Support Center Documentation & Feature Dialogue I made for the card: